IVA – Individual Voluntary Arrangements

-If you are unable to make the agreed repayments under an IVA, speaking with your Insolvency Practitioner may help you to prevent the arrangement from failing.
+If you are unable to make the agreed repayments under an Individual voluntary arrangement, speaking with your Practitioner may help you to prevent the arrangement from failing.
 Ignoring the need to tell your insolvency practitioner about missing repayments or taking on further credit can prevent them from approaching your creditors and seeking their agreement to lower repayments.

 IVA Register – How does it work?

-If you enter into an IVA, your details will be added to the national Insolvency Register – a publicly available record that anyone can search.
-The information recorded to the register will include your name, address, date of birth, gender and the date that the IVA was approved.
-Your details will only be removed from the register 3 months after an IVA has reached its end date.
+If you enter into an IVA, your details will be added to the national Insolvency Register – a public register that anyone can search, including credit reference agencies.
+The information recorded to the register will include your name, address, date of birth, gender and the date that the agreement was approved.
+Your details will only be removed from the register 3 months after the individual voluntary arrangement has reached its end date.

 Although there is no minimum period for an IVA, they typically last for 5 to 6 years.
-The length of any debtor’s IVA will depend on their own circumstances and an Insolvency Practitioner will be able give advice on what an arrangement might look like for you.
+The length of any debtor’s agreement will depend on their own circumstances and debts and an Insolvency Practitioner will be able to give advice on what an arrangement might look like for you.

-IVAs and bankruptcy are two forms of insolvency, but despite falling under the same bracket they work quite differently.
-Whilst they both have the potential to write off some or all of your debt, IVAs are frequently viewed as a less serious solution that is won’t usually affect your ability to get certain kinds of employment and won’t impact on your credit file quite so badly.
+IVAs and bankruptcy are two different forms of insolvency, but despite falling under the same bracket they work quite differently.
+Whilst they both have the potential to write off some or all of your debt, IVAs are frequently viewed as a less serious debt solution compared to bankruptcy and they won’t usually affect your ability to get certain kinds of employment and won’t impact on your credit file quite so badly.

-An IVA competition certificate is issued at the end of an IVA to mark its completion and to confirm that you are no longer legally bound by the terms of the agreement you reached with your Insolvency Practitioner and creditors.
-When you receive a competition certificate, it means that your IVA process is over.
+An IVA competition certificate is issued at the end of the agreement to mark its completion and to confirm that you are no longer legally bound by the terms of the agreement you reached with your Insolvency Practitioner and creditors.
+When you receive a competition certificate, it means that the process is over.

 At the same time as you receive an IVA completion certificate, your Insolvency Practitioner will inform the Insolvency Service and they will prepare to remove you from the register – usually 3 months after the end of your IVA.